 Choosing Your Web Host – Useful Tips

-Reliability – Your website needs to remain online to visitors and users all day and all night.
-Choose web hosting that guarantees at least 99% uptime.
+Reliability – Your website needs to be available online to users all day and all night.
+Choose a web host that guarantees at least 99% uptime.

 Speed Of Access – As well as being reliable, the service needs to be fast.

-Cost – Not only the cost of hosting, but also how much extra you will have to pay if you go over your data quota.
+Cost – Not only the cost of hosting, but also how much it will cost you if you go over your allocated data.